Chronic Pain

 TREATMENT

-No. You can do many other things to help relieve your pain.
 Almost anything you do to relax or get your mind off your problems may help control pain.
-It’s important to include relaxing activities in your daily life, even if you are already taking medicine for pain.
+Even if you are taking medicine for pain, you should include relaxing activities in your daily life.
 Relaxation can actually change the body’s chemicals that produce pain.
-You might have to use stress reduction methods for several weeks before you notice a decrease in pain.
+You might have to use stress-reduction methods for several weeks before you notice a decrease in pain.
 Your healthcare provider can give you tips about stress reduction and relaxation methods.

 Lifestyle changes are an important part of treatment for chronic pain.
 Getting regular sleep at night and not taking daytime naps should help.
-Stopping smoking also helps because the nicotine in cigarettes can make some medicines less effective.
+Stopping smoking also helps because the nicotine in cigarettes can make some medicines less effective and impairs healing.
 Smokers also tend to have more pain than non-smokers.
+Living with chronic pain can be very difficult.
+It is important to take care of yourself.
+Get plenty of sleep, eat a healthy diet, and try to exercise moderately.
+Do the best you can to manage stress and depression.
+These can make your pain worse.

 FOR MORE INFORMATION